 Also in 2015, the Cinematic Rendering prototype by Siemens was first shown in Deep Space 8K, thanks to an initiative led by Prof. Dr. Franz Fellner – presently Director of the Central Radiology Institute at Kepler University Hospital.
 A year later Virtual Anatomy opened to the public at the Ars Electronica Center.

 Due to the success, Virtual Anatomy became a regular lecture for medical students at the Deep Space 8K in 2018.
 In 2021, the new buildings for the Faculty of Medicine in Linz were opened, including the JKU medSPACE – planned and constructed by the Ars Electronica Futurelab, with an enhanced version of Virtual Anatomy.
-In 2022, the Deep Space 8K was remodelled with Deep Space EVOLUTION – new programs include the new version of Virtual Anatomy, open to the public for the first time worldwide.
+In 2022, the Deep Space 8K was remodelled with Deep Space EVOLUTION – new programs include the new version of Cinematic Anatomy x Deep Space, open to the public for the first time worldwide.

 Read more about the JKU medSPACE on the Ars Electronica Blog: